vnchen92/calorie_calc/README.md

 This project will be implemented with the following technologies:
 - Nutritional information from Subway (public)
 - Chart.js to animate the bar chart
-- A splash of Vanilla DOM
+- Vanilla DOM to manipulate document structure, style, and content
 - Webpack and Babel to bundle and transpile the source JavaScript code
 - npm to manage project dependences

 ## Imprementation Timeline

 - Friday Afternoon & Weekend: Set up project, including getting webpack up and running.
 Convert Subway PDF nutrional information to accessable data.
 Set up backend if needed.
-Make sure data converted is fully operattional.
+Make sure data converted is fully functional.
 Start implementing logic needed to calculate calories based on preferences chosen.

 - Monday: Build out basic HTML structure.
 Learn more about Chart.js.
 Start implementing bar chart with Chart.js.
 Start implementing methods to update the chart as options are entered.